FRoundation: Are Foundation Models Ready for Face Recognition?: Experimental setups

-\paragraph{Model architectures} DINOv2 \cite{oquab2024DINOv2learningrobustvisual} officially released four ViT architectures, small (Vit-S), base (Vit-B), large (Vit-L), and giant (Vit-G).
-ViT-S, Vit-B, Vit-L and Vit-G contain 21M, 86M, 0.3B and 1.1B parameters, respectively.
-All models use a patch size of 14, but they differ in embedding dimensions and the number of attention heads.
+\paragraph{Model architectures} DINOv2 \cite{oquab2024DINOv2learningrobustvisual} officially released four ViT architectures, small (ViT-S), base (ViT-B), large (ViT-L), and giant (ViT-G).
+ViT-S, ViT-B, ViT-L, and ViT-G contain 22M, 86M, 0.3B, and 1.1B parameters, respectively.
+All models use a patch size of 14 but differ in embedding dimensions and the number of attention heads, with ViT-S having an embedding dimension of 384 and 6 heads, ViT-B having an embedding dimension of 768 and 12 heads, ViT-L having an embedding dimension of 1024 and 16 heads, and ViT-g having an embedding dimension of 1536 and 24 heads.
 On the other hand, CLIP \cite{radford2021learningtransferablevisualmodels} offers 4 different models with 2 architectures: base and large.
-The base model Vit-B of CLIP contains 86M parameters and has 2 variants with different patch sizes, 16 and 32.
-The large model ViT-L/14 has 0.3 billion parameters and includes a variant that was pre-trained at a higher resolution of 336 pixels for one additional epoch to boost performance \cite{DBLP:journals/corr/abs-1906-06423}.
+The base model ViT-B of CLIP contains 86M parameters and has 2 variants with different patch sizes, 16 (ViT-B/16) and 32 (ViT-B/32).
+The large model ViT-L/14 has 0.3 billion parameters and includes a variant, namely ViT-L/14@336, that was pre-trained at a higher resolution of 336 pixels for one additional epoch to boost performance \cite{DBLP:journals/corr/abs-1906-06423}.
+The ViT-B model has a width of 768 and 12 attention heads, while the ViT-L model has a width of 1024 and 16 attention heads.
 We will start by evaluating the performance of all models in Section \ref{sec:eval_1}.
-For further detailed experiments, we focus on the following models: ViT-S for DINOv2 and ViT-B for CLIP, as these are the smallest models released by the corresponding authors, which makes our detailed experiments viable (given hardware and time limitations).
+For further detailed experiments, we focus on the following models: ViT-S for DINOv2 and ViT-B/16 for CLIP, as these are the smallest models released by the corresponding authors, which makes our detailed experiments viable (given hardware and time limitations).
 We also investigate the performance of the larger models in Section \ref{sec:eval_2} and choose ViT-L for CLIP and DINOv2 for a fairer comparison, as the largest model, namely the giant model of DINOv2, has 1.1 billion parameters compared to 0.3 billion parameters for DINOv2 and CLIP ViT Large.